jovsa/jovsa.github.io/_posts/2022-01-22-thiel-stanford-german-270.md

 ### 3 - From 1914 to 1949: World War

 Carl Schmitt rebuts universal empire with a vision of friends versus enemies.
-Alain de Benoist suggests that even the most extreme enemies may come to resemble each other.
+Alain de Benoist suggests that even the mostextreme enemies may come to resemble each other.
 How does a geopolitical reading of land and sea powers map onto questions of globalization, culture, and community?

 Readings: